ADRAKECROWDER/AIML2003-nlp-AIML2013-cv/README.md

 for AIML 2003: Introduction to NLP

 ## Contents
+-Week 1 Setup
-- Week 2: Context Engineering
+- Week 1: Context Engineering Lab
 - (more to come each week)